seancook/docker-openpose-cpu/README.md

 # if you have image file(s) in the current directory and you would like to process them
 $ docker run -v`pwd`:/data -it seancook/openpose-cpu -display 0 -image_dir /data -write_images /data
 ```

+## Troubleshooting

+If you experience issues while running the the `make` command, please lower the number of jobs to something that makes sense for your machine.
+See [discussion here](https://github.com/seancook/docker-openpose-cpu/pull/2).